 Without Precedent Podcast

-Without Precedent is a monthly podcast series hosted by Professor Eli Edwards of Santa Clara University School of Law and Nikki Pope, Managing Director of the High Tech Law Institute at Santa Clara University School of Law.
+Without Precedent is a monthly podcast series hosted by Professor Eli Edwards of Santa Clara University School of Law and Nikki Pope, Sr. Director AI and Legal Ethics at NVIDIA.
 Without Precedent examines the impact of technology innovations on the law and legal practice.
 Edwards and Pope invite technologists, inventors, judges, academics, lawyers, and politicians to discuss how law can keep up with technological innovation.